Ak724904/heat-exchanger-network-design-pinch-area-targeting/README.md

   <li> Table for Area Targeting of Heat Exchanger Network Design </li>
   </ul>
 <br>
-<h3> Assumptions </h3> <br>
+<h3> Limitations </h3> <br>
 <ul>
-  <li> Neither of the streams' Heat Capacity Flow Rate (FCp) vary from the Supply Temperature to the Target Temperature. </li>
+  <li> It is assumed that the Heat Capacity Flow Rate (FCp) of all the streams are constant from the Supply Temperature to the Target Temperature. </li>
-  <li> Overall Heat Transfer Coefficient (U) is constant regardless of the stream matches. </li>
+  <li> It is assumed that the Overall Heat Transfer Coefficient (U) is constant regardless of the stream matches. </li>
-  <li> The pressure drop a stream experiences while going through a heat exchanger is within its permissible limit and no extra compressor is required. </li>
+  <li> It is assumed that the pressure drop a stream experiences while going through a heat exchanger is within its permissible limit and no extra compressor is required. </li>
-  <li> All the streams in heat exchanger undergo pure countercurrent flow. </li>
+  <li> It is assumed that all the streams in heat exchanger undergo pure countercurrent flow. </li>
+  <li> The number of units required to achieve minimum overall surface area isn't specified. </li>
   </ul>
 <br>
 <h3> References </h3>